whitneyburton/portfolios/students/1508/aaron-careaga/20151002-aaron-careaga-m1.markdown

 I built a Markdown to HTML parser that took in an input text wrote an output file.
 Projected evaluated by Tess Griffin.

 **Notes:**
-Tess thought my TDD and Ruby style were strong.
-Need to fix formatting converter, realign logic that was broken during refactoring.
+Tess thought that my TDD and Ruby style were strong.
+She conveyed that I should fix the formatting converter by realigning logic that was broken while refactoring.

 **Scores:**
 * Fundamental Ruby & Style: 3